-You can get advice and support from organisations such as Changing Faces or Saving Faces (page 141).
+You can get advice and support from organisations such as Changing Faces or Saving Faces (pages 140 to 141).
 They help people to cope with changes to their appearance.

 Saving Faces has a telephone support line.
 They can help you contact someone else who is in a similar situation and understands the challenges.